Rafa-ba/VentConcept/README.md

 VentConcept code is based on [Ladybug Tools](https://github.com/ladybug-tools).
 Other than Ladybug Tools, VentConcept has its own GUI.
 The GUI was done with [Kivy](https://kivy.org/#home).
 Simulations are run through [OpenStudio](https://openstudio.net/).
 Ladybug Tools libraries are slightly modified, especially due to pyinstaller incompatability of dynamicly imported packages (through importlib), a practice, commonly used in Ladybug Tools.
 Ladybug Tools Version 1.3.0 was used.

 ## Getting Started
 Download and install OpenStudio Version 1.2.1 (higher versions lead to error in the air changes per hour plots under the results tab of VentConcept).
-OpenStudio 1.2.1 can be downloaded by clicking on the following link ([OpenStudio 1.2.1](https://github.com/openstudiocoalition/OpenStudioApplication/releases/download/v1.2.1/OpenStudioApplication-1.2.1+29888f9a87-Windows.exe)).
+OpenStudio 1.2.1 can be downloaded by clicking on the following link ([Download OpenStudio 1.2.1](https://github.com/openstudiocoalition/OpenStudioApplication/releases/download/v1.2.1/OpenStudioApplication-1.2.1+29888f9a87-Windows.exe)).
 Download the VentConcept Installer _VentConcept_Installer.exe_ from the repository.
 Install the program, preferencably outside the Windows program directories (use the preset options of the installer).\
 \
 VentConcept is setup and ready to be used :)\